ashwathkart/inverter-battery-analysis/README.md

 # Inverter Battery Analysis
-Analysis and Prediction of Inverter Battery SOC using Raspberry Pi and Python Programming.
+Analysis and Prediction of Inverter Battery SoC using Raspberry Pi and Python Programming.
 <br>
 Display of front-end using Django and html templates.